pallets/werkzeug/docs/wsgi.rst

 Bytes, Strings, and Encodings
 -----------------------------

-The WSGI environment on Python 3 works slightly different than it does on Python 2.
-Werkzeug hides the differences from you if you use the higher level APIs.

-The WSGI specification (`PEP 3333`_) decided to always use the native ``str`` type.
-On Python 2 this means the raw bytes are passed through and can be decoded directly.
-On Python 3, however, the raw bytes are always decoded using the ISO-8859-1 charset to produce a Unicode string.
+The values in HTTP requests come in as bytes representing (or encoded to) ASCII.
+The WSGI specification (:pep:`3333`) decided to always use the ``str`` type to represent values.
+To accomplish this, the raw bytes are decoded using the ISO-8859-1 charset to produce a string.

-Python 3 Unicode strings in the WSGI environment are restricted to ISO-8859-1 code points.
-If a string read from the environment might contain characters outside that charset, it must first be decoded to bytes as ISO-8859-1, then encoded to a Unicode string using the proper charset (typically UTF-8).
+Strings in the WSGI environment are restricted to ISO-8859-1 code points.
+If a string read from the environment might contain characters outside that charset, it must first be decoded to bytes as ISO-8859-1, then encoded to a string using the proper charset (typically UTF-8).
 The reverse is done when writing to the environ.
 This is known as the "WSGI encoding dance".

 Werkzeug provides functions to deal with this automatically so that you don't need to be aware of the inner workings.
 Use the functions on this